scorpiodiagrams/fdg/wiki/appendix_a.md

 \qquad \textit{body} \texttt{)}
 \end{align*}$$

-The value of the =let= expression is the value of the /body/ expression in the context where the variables /variable-i/ have the values of the expressions /expression-i/.
+The value of the #Code(let) expression is the value of the /body/ expression in the context where the variables /variable-i/ have the values of the expressions /expression-i/.
 The expressions /expression-i/ may not refer to any of the variables.

-A slight variant of the =let= expression provides a convenient way to express looping constructs.
+A slight variant of the #Code(let) expression provides a convenient way to express looping constructs.
 We can write a procedure that implements an alternative algorithm for computing factorials as follows:

 ```Scheme
 (define (factorial n)